-Direct Drive refers to a racing wheel mounted directly onto the motor via a quick-release hub.
-This differs from a Force Feedback device which uses a belt or gear system in conjunction with the motor to deliver the added simulation aspect.
+Direct Drive technology involves mounting a racing wheel directly onto the motor using a quick-release hub.
+This is in contrast to Force Feedback devices, which utilise a belt or gear system in conjunction with the motor to provide a simulated driving experience.

-With higher torque generating more heat, most Direct Drive wheels are almost exclusively of metal so that it is strong and durable enough to deal with the added power.
+With higher torque generating more heat, most Direct Drive wheels are almost exclusively of metal, so it is strong and durable enough to deal with the added power.

 How much is a Direct Drive racing wheel?

-If you hadn't already guessed, Direct Drive wheels can be quite expensive, especially when compared to some of the best mid to high-end Force Feedback devices like the Thrustmaster T300 RS GT as featured in our list of the best racing wheels for PS5.
+If you hadn't already guessed, Direct Drive wheels can be quite expensive, especially when compared to some of the best low, mid, and even high-end Force Feedback devices, such as the likes of the Thrustmaster TMX, a wheel we featured in our list of the best budget racing wheels around.

-By comparison, a Direct Drive wheelbase from one of the top sim racing manufacturers around, Fanatec, will typically cost significantly more than the Thrustmaster T300 which is one of the reasons why most sim racers opt for a Force Feedback bit of kit.
+By comparison, a Direct Drive wheelbase from one of the top sim racing manufacturers around such as Fanatec will typically cost significantly more, which is one of the reasons why most sim racers opt for a Force Feedback bit of kit.

-With that being said, the main benefit of choosing Direct Drive is the level of immersion it can offer compared to gear or belt-driven wheels, resulting in a more accurate simulation of real-life racing.
+Nevertheless, the primary advantage of opting for a Direct Drive wheel is the unparalleled level of immersion it provides in comparison to gear or belt-driven alternatives.
+This results in a highly accurate simulation of real-life racing experiences.

-Ultimately, we feel only the most dedicated and serious sim enthusiasts should consider picking up a Direct Drive wheel, or have at least experienced a Force Feedback device first to know upgrading to a Direct Drive bit of kit is the way to go.
+In conclusion, then, we recommend that only the most dedicated and serious simulation enthusiasts consider acquiring a Direct Drive racing wheel.
+It's advisable to have prior experience with a Force Feedback device to truly appreciate the benefits of upgrading to a Direct Drive wheel.